 If they won’t cooperate because they keep spilling out, then try taking off the blades and shaking them up in the cup, or use your magic bullet’s flat side to push the seeds towards the blades.

 Now you can go ahead and shake out any excess powder that was stuck into the lid.

-Then repeat steps three and four until all of your flaxseed has been finely ground!
+fter that, redo steps three and four until all flaxseed has been adequately ground.